-Direction Land Use Zoning North Owl Creek Floodplain R-A, Residential Agricultural South Sloanbrooke Subdivision NC, Neighborhood Conservation East Owl Creek Floodplain R-A, Residential Agricultural West Sloanbrooke Subdivision NC, Neighborhood Conservation
+Direction Land Use Zoning North Owl Creek Floodplain R-A, Residential Agricultural South Sloanbrooke Subdivision NC, Neighborhood Conservation East Owl Creek Floodplain R-A, Residential Agricultural West Sloanbrooke Subdivision NC, Neighborhood Conservation concentrate areas of dense development while conserving sensitive natural areas and floodplain in other areas.
+Over the last few years, the applicant has successfully revised the floodplain boundary and the currently proposed area for NC zoning is not in the floodplain.

-Request: The applicant requests to rezone the property as depicted in the attached rezoning exhibit.
-The rezoning would change 1.54 acres slated to become residential lots from R-A to NC to allow for their construction.
-In return, 1.54 acres elsewhere within the area will be rezoned from NC to R-A. The overall acreage swapped between districts is equivalent to one another and would allow the creation of approximately eight more residential lots.
-This proposal is consistent with the concept approved by City Council in the South Rupple Rd. area to concentrate areas of dense development in exchange for low density and conservation in sensitive natural areas and floodplain.
-Over the last few years, the applicant ha successfully revised the floodplain boundary and the currently proposed area for NC zoning is not in the floodplain.
+Request: The applicant has a revised proposal that requests to rezone property completely owned by the applicant as depicted in the attached rezoning exhibit.
+The rezoning would change 1.63 acres slated to become residential lots from R-A to NC to allow for their construction.
+This proposal is consistent with the concept approved by City Council in the South Rupple Rd. area to